Sorry, you need to enable JavaScript to visit this website.

 Reasonable adjustments and accommodations

-Some people taking online assessments require additional help in the form of reasonable adjustment or accommodation.
+Some people taking online assessments require additional help in the form of reasonable adjustments or accommodations.

-As both exercises in the national sift are untimed, we are unable to offer additional time as an adjustment.
+As both exercises in the national sift are untimed, we do not offer additional time as a reasonable adjustment.

-If you have any condition that might cause you to be disadvantaged during the national sift, temporary or otherwise (for example, pregnancy, injury, medical conditions, disability or neurodivergence such as dyslexia and autism) and are unsure how you can be best supported, please contact the force you are applying to directly.
-They will be able to assist you.
+If you have any condition, temporary or otherwise, that might cause you to be disadvantaged during the national sift (for example, pregnancy, injury, medical conditions, disability or neurodiversity) and if you need advice about what kind of support might help you, please contact the force you are applying to directly.
+They will be able to provide more information.

-The following adjustments are supported by the online system and can be managed by yourself as the candidate.
+The following accommodations are supported by the online system and can be managed by you:

-If you believe you require these adjustments, you will need to make these adjustments yourself and are not required to seek permission from the College of Policing or your recruiting force.
+Take self-facilitated breaks between the questions and the exercises.
+If you require these accommodations, you will need to make these accommodations yourself and are not required to seek permission from the College of Policing or your recruiting force.

 Further information